 The Accokeek Foundation offers unique opportunities for volunteers who want to be a part of preserving the cultural history, natural resources, and agriculture of Southern Maryland.

 With the support of more than 200 volunteers each year, the Foundation offers engaging and educational programs to the community.
 Volunteers work alongside staff members to help steward and maintain Piscataway Park, provide event and program support, and engage the community.

 Whether you just want to volunteer for the day, or are looking for a regular volunteer position, we have opportunities to fit all interests and skill levels.

 Before You Volunteer

 Check out our upcoming volunteer events and current volunteer positions listed at the bottom of this page and learn about what it takes to be a volunteer at the Accokeek Foundation by reading our Volunteer Handbook.
-Then fill out our Volunteer Application form and send it, along with any questions you have, to the Volunteer Coordinator.
+Then fill out our New Volunteer Form and send it, along with any questions you have, to the Volunteer Coordinator.